godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 With this change, pressing the regular Play button (or F5) will run the project, no matter which scene is being edited.

-Going back to the project settings dialog.
+Let's go back to the project settings dialog.
 This dialog provides a lot of options that can be added to engine.cfg, and shows their default values.
 If the default value is ok, then there isn't any need to change it.

-When a value is changed, a tick is marked to the left of the name.
+When a value is changed, a checkmark is placed to the left of the name.
 This means that the property will be saved to the engine.cfg file and remembered.

-As a side note, for future reference and a little out of context (this is the first tutorial after all!), it is also possible to add custom configuration options and read them in run-time using the :ref:`Globals <class_Globals>` singleton.
+As a side note, for future reference and a little out of context (this is the first tutorial after all!), it is also possible to add custom configuration options and read them at run-time using the :ref:`Globals <class_Globals>` singleton.

 To be continued...